 After reviewing the IDA projects, did you see evidence of current trends or challenges in the design industry?

 Generally being very aware of ‘inspired by’ versus ‘copy’.
-We all see the same images and use the same platforms for inspirations.
+We all see the same images and use the same platforms for inspiration.
 It’s very real.
-It’s not wrong to base your designs on something you like, the right thing is asking yourself why you like it and what does it answer… And from there to continue on your own personal creative path.
+It’s not wrong to base your designs on something you like, the right thing is asking yourself why you like it and what it answers… And from there continue on your own personal creative path.